entrepeneur4lyf/kwaak/README.md

 _For an example Dockerfile in Rust, see [this project's Dockerfile](/Dockerfile)_

-Additionally, you will need an OpenAI API key (if OpenAI is your LLM provider) and a [github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Additionally, you will need an OpenAI API key (if OpenAI is your LLM provider).

+If you'd like kwaak to be able to make pull requests, search github code, and automatically push to a remote, a [github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>